jonathanpike/jonathanpike.github.io/_posts/2017-03-06-Bootstrap-to-Neat.md

 ---
 layout: post
-Title: Migrating from Boostrap-Sass v3.3.5 to Neat 2.0.0
+title: Migrating from Boostrap-Sass v3.3.5 to Neat 2.0.0
-Description: Switching from Bootstrap to Neat for my grid system was easier than I expected.
+description: Switching from Bootstrap to Neat for my grid system was easier than I expected.
 Here's what I learned.
-Date: 2017-03-06 16:34:00
+date: 2017-03-06 16:34:00
 ---

 A long time ago, I opened an [issue](https://github.com/jonathanpike/jonathanpike.github.io/issues/2) that simply said: